 HOW THE PROGRAM WORKS

 - More than 20 food pantries and congregate meal providers meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.

 - The Stamford Food Collaborative has published A Guide to Accessing Food in multiple languages: English (PDF) Espanol (PDF)

 - NEW!
 A Food Guide for Seniors (PDF) published by The Stamford Food Collaborative's Senior Subcommittee

 - Working together, the collaborative has been awarded grants to increase refrigeration and freezer space in local pantries, so that more fresh vegetables, fruits, meats, and fish can be offered to clients.

 For more information about the Stamford Food Collaborative, contact Cara Mitchell at 203-883-0879 or email@example.com.

-The Stamford Food Collaborative convenes task forces to focus on addressing food security needs of many vulnerable opoulations across Stamford, including seniors and families with young children.
+- The Stamford Food Collaborative convenes task forces to focus on addressing food security needs of many vulnerable populations across Stamford, including seniors and families with young children.

 If you need immediate assistance accessing emergency food or nutrition programs, please dial 2-1-1 or visit 211ct.org for United Way’s free and confidential database of services and programs for those in need.